 The top photo is of John Frusciante from a 2006 concert.
-The second picture is a photo of Lucille Ball sourced from the Perplexed Historian, then Caravaggio’s The Sacrifice of Isaac (including a detail from that painting) dating from 1594-96.
+The second picture is a photo of Lucille Ball downloaded by Flickr and Doctor Marco.
+From there comes Caravaggio’s The Sacrifice of Isaac (including a detail from that painting) dating from 1594-96.
 The next image is a 1952 presidential campaign poster on behalf of Adlai Stevenson II.
 Emil Orlik’s 1903 etching of Gustav Mahler follows.
-All are sourced from Wikimedia Commons with the exception of the Lucille Ball photo.
+All are sourced from Wikimedia Commons.

 What a wonderful treat to have read this.
 I had just arrived home from a painful, but non-threatening, surgery, so I didn’t participate.
 I can’t imagine any response I might have had being better than those offered.
 I, too, tend to give credence to picking a family member rather than someone with international fame.
 Although it’s wonderful to have teachers and role models, at the heart of life, it’s those closest to you that make the biggest difference.